yswcyswc/yswcyswc.github.io/_posts/2025-8-20-internship.md

 ---
-title: 'Internship at ERIN (Summer 2025)'
+title: 'Internship at ERIN Technologies (Summer 2025)'
 date: 2025-08-20
 permalink: /posts/2025/8/erininternship/
 tags:
   - academic
 ---

-## Internship at ERIN Technologies
 **Email Platform Modernization**

-This summer I spent twelve weeks as a Software Engineering Intern at **ERIN Technologies**, a referral-driven recruiting startup.
+This summer I spent 12 weeks as a Software Engineering Intern at ERIN Technologies, a referral-driven recruiting startup in Pittsburgh.
 My work centered on redesigning and implementing the company’s email notification system.
 What began as a fragmented collection of AWS Lambda functions turned into a consolidated, event-driven service capable of handling translation into eighteen languages, supporting multiple companies with custom branding, and providing much clearer visibility into delivery and engagement.

 ---